darryl-snow/sassline/README.md

 Sassline is fully commented with details in the SCSS.
 Set the font sizes with the font-size mixin, set the spacing using the baseline mixin or set both at once with the sassline mixin.
 Use rems for everything else.
 Here are some other key points:

-### Compiling Sass
+### Compiling Stylus

-Using Sass 3.3.7+ and Sass-Globbing:

-`sass -r sass-globbing --watch assets/sass:assets/css`

-Alternatively a Mixture simple project settings file is included which will compile the Sass + minify for you (as well as much more).
-Sassline is also available as a mixture boilerplate [here](https://github.com/designbyjake/sassline-mixture).

-You can also used your preferred methods for compiling sass as long as you have Sass 3.3.7+ and Sass-Globbing enabled.
+`stylus styles/main.styl`

-### Sass file structure
+### Stylus file structure

 My preferred method is to work along the lines of the SMACSS & BEM method.
-In the sass folder there there are two folders — base and modules.
+In the stylus folder there there are two folders — base and modules.
 The base folder has the Sassline base SCSS partials.
 Use the modules folder contains some demo SCSS partials with styles you can keep or remove.
 All new partials added to modules will be compiled into your css so work in here with new files.

-### Using Sassline
+### Using Stylusline

 Please see [this blog post](http://jakegiltsoff.co.uk/posts/sassline-v2-0).

-## Responsive Nav

-Viljami Salminen’s [responsive-nav.js](https://github.com/viljamis/responsive-nav.js) plugin is included to provide a mobile ready navigation to work from.

-## Roadmap

-- More complex demos
-- Lightweight Sass grid system

 ========